Tennis Betting Online

 Since the 2018 Supreme Court decision that allowed individual states to pursue legalized sports betting, over a dozen have taken advantage and initiated legislation.
 Many states are now live with various forms of legalized sports betting – either with retail-based sportsbooks in existing casinos or with both retail locations and online sportsbooks and apps or both.

 For online purposes, we’ve highlighted the current states with the most developed online tennis betting options.
 Betting on tennis online in legalized states is very straightforward.
 All you need to do is open up an account at a regulated online operator, fund your account, and find the bets you find appealing.

 Betting in New Jersey: NJ was one of the first states to act in the wake of the SCOTUS ruling.
 Today, the Garden State rivals Las Vegas in terms of overall sports betting numbers.
-ATP and WTA players won’t be touching down in NJ in 2020, but one of the biggest events of the year isn’t too far away as the US Open takes place in New York City.
+ATP and WTA players won’t be touching down in NJ in 2021, but one of the biggest events of the year isn’t too far away as the US Open takes place in August in New York City.

 Betting in Indiana: Folks in the midwest finally got their first taste of legalized sports betting in 2019.
 Indiana opened up the floodgates in that area, but other nearby states are moving in that direction.
 No ATP or WTA events here either, but the USTA has some tournaments scheduled for the Indianapolis area.

 Betting in West Virginia: West Virginia also acted quickly on legalizing sports betting, but there were some online betting hiccups to contend with.
 The issues have been taken care of.
 If you’re interested in seeing some live tennis, there are minor events sprinkled through the state here and there, as well as some on the collegiate level.